TWiesendanger/inventorTemplate/README.md

 This should allow to fix everything other than nuget packages.
 To restore those use this:
 `dotnet restore` inside of the developer shell.

-## Welcome to dll hell

-There are references to dll files which could lead to problems if another addin or even inventor itself is already using this in another version.
-This should be solved by using the `CurrentDomain_AssemblyResolve` method.
-The addin deploys everything to it's installfolder and those dll files should be loaded.